pivotal-cf/identity-sample-apps/authcode/README.md

 app is a required prerequesite for working through the rest of this tutorial.
 [Follow these instructions](../resource-server/README.md) to deploy a sample resource server if you have not already done so.

+### Step 1: Create an identity service instance

+Using the CF CLI, login and target the space where you'd like the sample app to reside.

+Using the plan created as part of the Prerequisites, create a service instance in your space

+    cf create-service p-identity <plan-name> <service-instance-name>

+The name of your service instance can be whatever you like.

-### Step 1: Update authcode manifest.yml with the location of the sample resource server
+### Step 2: Update authcode manifest.yml with the location of the sample resource server

 The [`manifest.yml`](./manifest.yml) includes [a configuration block](https://docs.cloudfoundry.org/devguide/deploy-apps/manifest.html#env-block)
 called `env`.
 This section is used to list environment variables that will be available to the deployed application.